Noxiuam/PS3-OS/README.md

 # PS3-OS
-A recreation of the PS3 operating system.
+An open source recreation of the PS3 operating system.

 ## Coming soon